-In addition, those responsible for ethics and compliance and anti-corruption programs or program elements should stay in touch with peer companies at ethics and compliance forums and follow new investigations and enforcement actions (ex. in the US at: http://www.justice.gov/criminal-fraud/enforcement-actions).
+In addition, those responsible for ethics and compliance and anti-corruption programs or program elements should stay in touch with peer companies at ethics and compliance forums and follow new investigations and enforcement actions (e.g., in the US, examples can be found at https://www.justice.gov/criminal-fraud/enforcement-actions).

-US Foreign Corrupt Practices Act (US FCPA)
+US Foreign Corrupt Practices Act

 In addition, the accounting provisions of the FCPA require issuers to have accurate books and records and an adequate system of internal accounting controls.
 The accounting provisions also prohibit individuals and businesses from knowingly falsifying books and records or knowingly circumventing or failing to implement a system of internal controls.

 The threats posed by international corruption cannot be overlooked.
 Corruption renders countries less safe and less stable.
 Corruption thwarts economic development, traps entire populations in poverty and undercuts credible justice systems.
 International corruption also inhibits the ability of American companies—and others—to compete overseas on a level playing field.
-Once bribery and corruption take hold, fair and competitive business practices are eliminated…
+Once bribery and corruption take hold, fair and competitive business practices are eliminated.

 When explaining the FCPA to an organization, there are five main elements to understand:

-it applies to any individual, organization, officer, director, or employee, or agent acting for the organization;
+It applies to any individual, organization, officer, director, or employee, or agent acting for the organization;

-the bribe is paying or authorizing the payment of anything of value—not just money;
+The bribe is paying or authorizing the payment of anything of value—not just money;

-the receiver of the bribe is any foreign official, which may include candidates, party officials and even family members of the official; and finally,
+The receiver of the bribe is any foreign official, which may include candidates, party officials, and even family members of the official; and finally,

-the payment is made in order to help an organization obtain or retain business or to direct business to a specified person or organization.
+The payment is made in order to help an organization obtain or retain business or to direct business to a specified person or organization.

 Although the FCPA was enacted in 1977, well over 50% of all its enforcement actions have occurred since 1998.
 Enforcement continues to intensify and reach all industries.
-In a November 19, 2014 speech, Assistant Attorney General Caldwell states that “Thanks to the expertise and knowledge we have acquired over the years, we are now able to investigate FCPA cases much more quickly.
+In a November 19, 2014, speech, then-Assistant Attorney General Caldwell states that “thanks to the expertise and knowledge we have acquired over the years, we are now able to investigate FCPA cases much more quickly.
 We also are better equipped to prosecute individuals who are actually making corrupt payments, as well as intermediary entities hired to serve as conduits for bribes.
 And now we also are prosecuting the bribe takers, using our money laundering and other laws.”
-The consequences of non-compliance with the FCPA have, in fact, included criminal and civil fines, reduced stock price, disqualification from government contracts, costly government monitoring of future actions, civil litigation, damaged reputation, and delayed filings necessary for business continuity.
+The consequences of noncompliance with the FCPA have, in fact, included criminal and civil fines, reduced stock price, disqualification from government contracts, costly government monitoring of future actions, civil litigation, damaged reputation, and delayed filings necessary for business continuity.

-Today, governments, businesses, and individuals are increasingly recognizing that corruption including bribery in any form, threatens society by hampering sustainable development, creating and perpetuating poverty, defeating fair business practices and undermining the marketplace.
-The work of the Organisation for Economic Cooperation and Development (OECD) led to creation and multinational ratification of a key global anti-corruption agreement.
+Today, governments, businesses, and individuals are increasingly recognizing that corruption, including bribery in any form, threatens society by hampering sustainable development, creating and perpetuating poverty, defeating fair business practices, and undermining the marketplace.
+The work of the Organisation for Economic Co-operation and Development (OECD) led to creation and multinational ratification of a key global anti-corruption agreement.
 The OECD has provided a forum for decades to bring together leaders committed to democracy and the market economy to share policy and address concerns through shared experiences and deep analysis of data.

 In 1997, the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions was signed, and then came into force in 1999.
 The OECD Convention on Combating Bribery outlaws bribery of foreign officials, makes no exception for facilitating payments, and contains a books and records provision.
 The convention additionally requires countries to hold those individuals or companies who offer or pay bribes accountable.
 Additionally, signatory countries must implement the convention in an effective and enforceable way.
 The convention leaves room to recognize that there may be necessary differences in how the goal is accomplished in each county’s implementing legislation.
 The focus of the obligations imposed by the OECD convention is on results.
-The convention also obligates countries to: cooperate with other countries in investigation of corruption, address corporate liability for bribery, and impose sufficient penalties for violations such that the conduct will be effectively deterred.
+The convention also obligates countries to cooperate with other countries in investigation of corruption, address corporate liability for bribery, and impose sufficient penalties for violations such that the conduct will be effectively deterred.

 United Nations Convention

 Further highlighting the multi-national nature of anti-corruption efforts, it is not surprising that the United Nations began work on a coordinated global approach to the criminalization of bribery and prevention of corruption.
 After two years of negotiations, on October 31, 2003, the United Nations General Assembly adopted the United Nations Convention against Corruption (UNCAC).
-UNCAC is legally binding and requires members to prevent and criminalize corruption, cooperate with international investigations, recover assets, and collaborate to improve information exchange.
-While the UN has no enforcement authority, members are required to comply and monitoring is a key part of the convention.
-The UNCAC is built on the earlier work of the FCPA and the OECD but the UNCAC is broader, covering not only bribery of foreign government officials but also addressing corruption in its many forms.
+The UNCAC is legally binding and requires members to prevent and criminalize corruption, cooperate with international investigations, recover assets, and collaborate to improve information exchange.
+While the UN has no enforcement authority, members are required to comply, and monitoring is a key part of the convention.
+The UNCAC is built on the earlier work of the FCPA and the OECD, but the UNCAC is broader, covering not only bribery of foreign government officials but also addressing corruption in its many forms.
 The UNCAC addresses domestic bribery and encourages criminalization of commercial bribery (such as was later embodied in the UK Bribery Act 2010).
-The additional scope of the UN convention would be covered by pre-existing additional laws in many jurisdictions.
+The additional scope of the UN convention would be covered by preexisting additional laws in many jurisdictions.